alaanasssar/convert-text-shadow-form-px-to-em-automatic/README.md

 # how to use

-just copy index.php on your localhost and edit file by insert your code, and rund the code and see the result.
+* just copy index.php on your localhost and edit file by insert your code.
+* change the value of $px to your font size.
+* run the code and see the result.